traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial_01.md

 ### 5. Your first route

-The customers are starting to flow in&nbsp;!
+The customers are starting to flow in!
 But some of them get lost on their way.
-It seems your pizzeria is a bit hard to find&nbsp;!
+It seems your pizzeria is a bit hard to find!
 Let's create some maps that show the best route from some of the main attractions of the city.

 Activate the express route tool by clicking on it's icon ![](images/icons/route_express.svg#icon).
 Choose `public transport`.